artsgard/sociodocker/README.md

 	5) SocioSecurity has to be written still (all will depend on this one)

 ### 1) SocioWeather Report Docker and Compose files
+This one is the simplest among the applications.
+It is a service with a single REST-controller to obtain the weather of a given City.
+There is no DB etc, it just consults an external service called OpenWeater Report.
+In order to get docker going for this service do the following:

+	1) clone the socioweather project form this site (git clone https://github.com/artsgard/socioweather);
+	2) copy the Docker and Compose file to the root of of the cloned project;
+	3) Open a commanf line at that same root directory and invoke:
+	4)